Kotuseid/wordle/README.md

 * Add a button for playing again if user closes the win/lose screen
 * Make it run faster
 * Maybe sound effects
+* Check if it actually runs well in mobile and tablet devices and make it a responsive design